A thin needle-like filament painlessly entered my tricep, and I secured it with an adhesive patch.

 Best Overall: Ultrahuman M1

-India-based startup, Ultrahuman, is one of the most promising consumer healthtech brands I’ve come across in a while.
-First, they disrupted disrupted the smart ring industry by launching a powerful Oura alternative.
+India-based Ultrahuman is one of the most exciting consumer healthtech brands around.
+They disrupted the smart ring industry by launching a powerful Oura alternative.

 Next, they created an affordable service that gets you a full 100+ biomarker blood lab test from the comfort of your own home.
 Now, they’ve launched a leading new continuous glucose monitor called the M1.